compulim/use-schema-org-action/README.md

 1. Performs the action asynchronously
 1. Validates the response against output [constraints](https://schema.org/docs/actions.html#part-4)
 1. Marks the action as [completed or failed](https://schema.org/docs/actions.html#part-1)
-1. If successful, merges the output variables back into the action via named output properties
+1. If successful, merges the output variables back into the action

 This package wraps all these steps as a React hook, including HTML-compatible constraint validation.